LarsHenrikNelson/ClampSuite/docs/source/modules/mini_analysis.rst

 ~~~~~~~~~~
 The Final Data tab has four different windows.
 The top left window holds the data, the top
 right window shows the averaged mini with a curve fit for the tau, the bottom window consists
-of a drop down menu to display the values of the raw data over time and in a distribution.
+of a drop down menu to display the values of the raw data over time (except for IEI) and in
+a smoothed distribution.